 Nettle has so many uses.
 It can be used for food preparation, production of drinks, traditional medicine, textiles, and fabric production, food for animals and for aesthetic purposes.

-I stumbled upon stinging nettle leaves again in the near by park, after a long time since my childhood days.
-I exercise in Richmond Park almost every day and am amazed at how stinging nettles populate the park during spring and summer.
+I stumbled upon stinging nettle leaves again in the near by park by the river, after a long time since my childhood days.
+I exercise in this park almost every day and am amazed at how stinging nettles populate the park during spring and summer.
 This park has become my go-to spot for fresh nettle leaves.
 I love hand-picking them.
 I never knew that they would give such amazing effects.
 I have been using nettle leaves for a while now to supplement my nutrient needs.
+That’s what my mum thought me and she was an expert in preparing them.

 Nettles are rich in calcium.
-As I grew older, I realized that I was not getting enough calcium on my plate so I decided to incorporate nettles which is a natural mineral source.
-I am not a big fan of nutrient supplements in tablet form and I want to be sure that I am getting all that my body needs.
+As I grew older, I realised that I was not getting enough calcium on my plate so I decided to incorporate nettles which is a natural mineral source.
+I am not a big fan of nutrient supplements in a tablet form and I want to be sure that I am getting all that my body needs.
 I sprang into action after I embarked on this journey to make more research and find out if I could get more benefits from this miracle plant.
-I connected with famed herbalist and author Susun Weed.
-Susan Weed is a guru when it comes to making infusions and tinctures with herbs and she guided me on how to make an infusion with nettle leaves.
-I was ecstatic.

 Nettle leaves are rich in natural minerals like iron, calcium, silica, and potassium.
-Nettles are also rich in vitamins like Vitamins A, D, and K.
+Nettles are also rich in Vitamins A, D, and K.

 Nettle Leaves Infusion recipe